 - They will check you in at the entrance to the alley.

 - Please have your trunk or backseat prepared for receiving a box.
 If possible, pop your trunk or open your backseat door once you reach the front of the line.

-- Catholic Charities resource bus will be at St. Catherine’s Church to distribute food, clothing, diapers, books, personal hygiene items, and seasonal items from 9:30 AM – 2:30 PM on Oct 14, Nov 11, and Dec 9.
+- Catholic Charities resource bus will be at St. Catherine’s Church to distribute food, clothing, diapers, books, personal hygiene items, and seasonal items from 9:30 AM – 2:30 PM on the second Wednesday of the month.
 Other services (rent/utility assistance) are also available by appointment 2 weeks in advance just call 913.433.2039

 - United Way of the Flinthills is available by calling 2-1-1 their 24/7 hotline that can connect you to services in our community.
 You can also search online at 211kansas.org

 - Free prescription discounts and delivery assistance is available via FamilyWize and CVS or Walgreens

 - Financial Counseling is available at H.C.C.I.
 Inc with phone and video financial counseling services.
 Call 800-383-0217 for more information.